puppetlabs/puppet-docs/source/puppet/4.9/hiera_custom_data_hash.md

 * If the `uri(s)` settings are used, Hiera calls the function once per URI.
 * If none of those settings are used, Hiera calls the function once.

-Hiera can call a function again for a given data source, if the inputs have changed --- for example, if hiera.yaml interpolates a local variable in a file path, Hiera would have to call the function again for scopes where that variable has a different value.
-(This has a significant performance impact, and is why we tell users to only interpolate members of `facts`, `trusted`, and `server_facts`.)
+Hiera might call a function again for a given data source, if the inputs change --- for example, if hiera.yaml interpolates a local variable in a file path, Hiera would have to call the function again for scopes where that variable has a different value.
+(This has a significant performance impact, and is why we tell users to only interpolate `facts`, `trusted`, and `server_facts` in the hierarchy.)

 ## The `Puppet::LookupContext` object

 To support caching and other needs, Hiera provides backends a special `Puppet::LookupContext` object, which has several methods you can call for various effects.

-* In [Ruby functions][], this is a normal Ruby object of class `Puppet::LookupContext`, and you can call methods with standard Ruby syntax.
+* In [Ruby functions][], this is a normal Ruby object of class `Puppet::LookupContext`, and you can call methods with standard Ruby syntax (like `context.not_found`).
 * In [Puppet language functions][], the context object appears as a special data type (Object) that has methods attached.
 Right now, there isn't anything else in the Puppet language that acts like this.

     You can call its methods using Puppet's [chained function call syntax][chained_call] with the method name instead of a normal function --- for example, `$context.not_found`.
 For methods that take a block, use Puppet's lambda syntax (parameters outside block) instead of Ruby's block syntax (parameters inside block).